DreamingRaven/nemesyst/README.md

 ## Installation

-You will first have to install/ verify a few key dependencies I am still in the process of isolating keras and tensorflow to external files, so appologies for uneccessary dependancy.
+You will first have to install/ verify a few key dependencies for the core functionality of Nemesyst

 * [MongoDB](https://www.mongodb.com/)
 * Python modules:
     * [Pymongo](https://api.mongodb.com/python/current/) for MongoDB
+- [Bash](https://www.gnu.org/software/bash/) for simple system level operations

+You may aso want to install your prefered deep learning framework such as:
+* [PyTorch](https://pytorch.org/) for that juicy research deep learning
-    * [TensorFlow | TensorFlow-gpu](https://www.tensorflow.org/install/) for that juicy machine-learning
+* [TensorFlow | TensorFlow-gpu](https://www.tensorflow.org/install/) for that production machine-learning
 * [Keras](https://github.com/keras-team/keras) although tensorflow has recentley bundled its own keras
-- [Bash](https://www.gnu.org/software/bash/) for simple system level operations

 If any have been left out please create an issue and post any log messages.